 PURPOSE: World Down Syndrome Day is observed on 21 March each year in order to raise public awareness of Down syndrome; focus on improving connections to ensure that all people with Down syndrome can CONNECT and participate on an equal basis with others.
 Individuals with Down syndrome have tremendous untapped potential.
 On March 21st, the global Down syndrome community creates a single voice advocating for the rights, inclusion, and well-being of people with Down syndrome.
 We need your support to continue our work improving the lives of people with Down syndrome.

-EVENTS: From March 21st -22nd to mark the World Down Syndrome Day 2024, the Down Syndrome International network will host the 13th World Down Syndrome Day Conference (WDSDC) at the United Nations headquarters in New York to launch a new project calling for Health Equity for People with Disabilities.
+From March 21st -22nd to mark the World Down Syndrome Day 2025, the Down Syndrome International network will host the 14th World Down Syndrome Day Conference (WDSDC) at the UNHQ in New York.
 Self-advocates, supporters, government and UN officials and NGO representatives will share knowledge, experience, and good practice.
+Come to the Conference in person.
+The Conference is an unforgettable experience.
+Walking into the inspiring United Nations headquarters where life-changing decisions are made.
+Mixing with advocates who share your vision of a better world.
+If you would like to join us in-person; Get the Agenda Programme and Register to participate!

 The World Down Syndrome Day is a global awareness day that takes place on 21 March every year.
 The Day has been officially recognised by the United Nations since 2011.
 The United Nations have called on governments, UN officials and NGO representatives to work together to improve quality of life for people with Down syndrome and disabilities around the world.
 The United Nations Convention on the Rights of Persons with Disabilities calls for everyone to have the freedom to make their own choices.
 But people with Down syndrome often have poor or controlling support.
 Often their supporters do things For them, not With them.